tariknz/md-dialogs/README.md

     this.dialogs
       .confirm('Confirm Dialog')
       .subscribe((result) => {
+        /*
-        /* result will be true or false depening on user clicking OK or cancelling */ });
+          result will be true or false
+          depending on user clicking OK or cancelling */
+      });
   }
 ```